AsheUrban/PoopScoop.Solution/README.md

-# Week 11 Independent Project: Dr. SillyStringz's Factory Database Solution!
+# Week 13 Two Day Project: Build Your Own API

-#### A website that allows Factory Managers to track their Engineers and Machines!
+#### Custom built API offering a helpful index of the signs, and symptons of your pet's poop.
+Then, there is information that will give you helpful information on  wellness advice based on the  about health concerns, and cures through analizing your pet's poop

-#### By Ashe Urban
+#### By Ashe Urban, Caroline Cerussi, Liam Campbell

 ## Technologies Used